kowgli/CCP/README.md

 1. The actual arguments of the application
 2. The assembly in which it should look for the "runnable" classes implementing the `IOperation` interface.

-If anything bad happens during parsing (**but not execution - it doesn't catch application specfic exceptions**), it will throw an `CommandParsingException`.
+If anything bad happens during parsing (**but not execution - it doesn't catch application specific exceptions**), it will throw an `CommandParsingException`.
 This has two properties of interest:

 1. The `Message` will contain a short description of the possible arguments and details of any parsing error (to be shown to the user).